zarielan/Pac-ball/README.md

   - Identify the 2-3 new scripts and explain
   - Document the implementation and methods
   - Explain the obstacles and problems I've encountered and how I solved them
+* **Finish the game**
-* Fix game persisting after end condition
+  - Fix game persisting after end condition
-* Add new game function
+  - Add new game function
+  - Make sure timer only starts on actual game start
 * CRLF Error, License